next-exp/sw-docs/docs/source/IC.rst

 Important information about IC code:
  * A complete review about the IC repository can be found on this previous IC-crash-course under `IC-structure <https://github.com/mmkekic/IC-crash-course/blob/master/presentations/IC_structure.pdf>`_.
- * Each of the cities in the repository (`IC/invisible_cities/cities <https://github.com/next-exp/IC/tree/master/invisible_cities/cities>`_) includes a small description the city
+ * Each of the cities in the repository (`IC/invisible_cities/cities <https://github.com/next-exp/IC/tree/master/invisible_cities/cities>`_) includes a small description the city.

  .. image:: images/cityfunctionality.png
    :width: 800